 Steroid and peptide hormones are involved in a large number of functions in the body.
-For example, a wide range of animals produce some hormones to control their reproductive systems, while others are produced in response to certain types of stress.
-Some signals can also be secreted outside the body called pheromones to help animals communicate in the wild.
+All animals produce hormones, some of these hormones act to control the reproductive system, while others are produced in response to certain types of stress.
+Some signals can also be secreted outside the body, these are called pheromones and help animals communicate in the wild.

-Reproductive hormones include the hormones oestrogen and progesterone in females and testosterone in males.
+The reproductive hormones include oestrogen and progesterone, which play an important role in female reproductive health, and testosterone, which is the main reproductive hormone in males.
 These hormones are involved in reproductive cycles, pregnancy, puberty and fertility.
 Understanding how animal reproductive systems work, and regularly monitoring reproductive hormones, is important for conservation.
-By using this information managers of wild or captive animal populations can assess the reproductive health and breeding rates of the animals in their care.
-This information is essential for planning breeding programmes for captive wildlife, or, in determining the likelihood of survival (viability) of wild animal populations.
+This is known as conservation endocrinology.
+By using this information, managers of wild or captive animal populations can assess the reproductive health and breeding rates of the animals in their care.
+This information is essential for planning breeding programmes for wildlife in captivity, or, in determining the likelihood of survival (viability) of wild animal populations.

 In times of stress, hormones such as glucocorticoids are produced by the adrenal glands.
-Cortisol is the main glucocorticoid in most animal species.
-However, the other major glucocorticoid - corticosterone - is higher in some species of animals such as amphibians, rodents, reptiles and birds.
+Cortisol is the main glucocorticoid in most large animal species.
+The other major glucocorticoid - corticosterone - is higher in species of animals such as amphibians, rodents, reptiles and birds.
 The ratio of cortisol to corticosterone produced by an animal varies from one species to another.
 The understanding of the different hormones and their interactions in different animals is called comparative endocrinology.
 Glucocorticoids have a number of effects including controlling the balance of glucose in the body by encouraging glucose production, suppressing the body’s immune system and stimulating fat, protein and carbohydrate metabolism.
-Stress hormones are also linked with reducing reproductive hormones and suppressing the ability to reproduce.
+Stress hormones are also linked with a reduction in the level of reproductive hormones, suppressing the ability to reproduce.

 In the past it was only possible to study hormones in the body by measuring their levels in the blood.
 This meant that animals had to be anaesthetised or restrained in some other way to obtain the samples needed for testing.
 However, in the last 20 years scientists have developed methods that allow the study of hormones, either by non-invasive methods or without actually handling the animals - for example, through detection of hormones in an animal’s urine, hair, saliva or faeces.
 This has made it possible to carry out long-term studies of hormones in both captive and wild animals.
 These techniques also avoid the need to use anaesthesia or to restrain the animal to obtain a sample, both of which can affect the very hormones being studied because they raise stress levels.